 - To be notified if an existing group decides it wants to re-charter for additional work

 NOTE: Non-members of HTNG are welcome during the planning phase when a new workgroup charter is being developed.
 If a workgroup is ultimately chartered to begin work, participation will require HTNG membership.
-For information about joining our dynamic organization to become an active workgroup participant, visit our Join page.
+For information about joining our dynamic organization to become an active workgroup participant, login and click "Groups".

 Prospective workgroups fall into one of two categories: